Getting Started with 3D Printing

 Are There Any Food Safe Materials?

-Unfortunately we do not have any data whether a material is food safe.
-As of now, no 3D printing material on the market is FDA food safe compliant.
-This is because in order to be certified as food safe, the actual object needs to be certified and not the base material.
-The shape, bed used, environment the object was made, and much more goes into getting a food safety certificate.
-As of now there is no real certification that the FDA offers for 3D printing.
+Unfortunately, we do not have any data regarding whether a material is food-safe.
+As of now, no 3D printing material on the market is FDA food-safe compliant.
+This is because to be certified as food-safe, the actual object needs to be certified, not just the base material.
+The shape, bed used, environment in which the object was made, and many other factors contribute to obtaining a food safety certificate.
+Currently, there is no specific certification that the FDA offers for 3D printing.

-On top of that, even if the material is food safe, the printing process itself will likely cause the object to no longer be food safe.
-This is because of the layers that 3D printing creates as well as the process of extrusion.
-These gaps between layers can cause bacteria to build, and will be near impossible to clean perfectly.
-So the object will be food safe for one use, but getting it perfectly cleaned to be used again is not an easy task due to these small gaps in layers.
+Moreover, even if the material itself is food-safe, the printing process will likely cause the object to no longer be food-safe.
+This is due to the layers that 3D printing creates and the extrusion process.
+The gaps between layers can allow bacteria to build up, making it nearly impossible to clean perfectly.
+As a result, the object may be food-safe for one use, but getting it perfectly cleaned for reuse is not an easy task due to these small gaps between layers.

 Do You Offer Sponsorships or Donations?